 - Coal Tar dyes

-Below are some of the things that I look for when buying a face cream for a healthy, supple skin.
+Following are some of the items I look for when choosing a clean, supple skin face cream.

-These ingredients should only be taken at minimum or mixed with other ingredients:
+These ing should only be used at min or mixed with any other ing:

-- Products containing Retinol should not be used on and around eye where the skin is delicate.
+- Retinol-containing products can not be used on and around the eye where skin is sensitive.

-Use mix a drop of Vitamin E oil with Chamomile and Rose hip oil during the day.
-The mixture thins the Vitamin E oil and instead of rubbing the mixture vigorously into the skin.
+During the day using a drop of Vitamin E oil to blend with Chamomile and Rose hip oil.
+Rather of rubbing the mixture vigorously into the skin, the mixture thinners the Vitamin E wax.

 Recommended Also: Best Snacks to Keep Your Skin Glowing